cloudnative-pg/cloudnative-pg/docs/src/faq.md

 database outage; it's like running a database without a DBA or system administrator.

+**What are the reasons behind CloudNativePG not relying on a failover management tool like Patroni, repmgr, or Stolon?**

+Although part of the team that develops CloudNativePG has been heavily involved in repmgr in the past, we decided to take a different approach and directly extend the Kubernetes controller and rely on the Kubernetes API server to hold the status of a Postgres cluster, and use it as the only source of truth to:

+- control High Availability of a Postgres cluster primarily via automated failover and switchover, coordinating itself with the [instance manager](instance_manager.md)
+- control the Kubernetes services, that is the entry points for your applications

 <!--
-What are the reasons behind CloudNativePG not relying on a failover management tool like Patroni, repmgr, or Stolon?

-TODO

 How can I ensure that failover (unplanned) and switchover (planned) times are within our SLA of 99.995% per year?